 Do it together

-We all know accountability is the secret to success, right?
+Accountability is the secret to success.
 It’s much easier to go to the gym with a close friend, than it is to go alone and rely on yourself to get out of bed early in the morning (or late at night, if that’s all you’ve got).